eclipse-tractusx/item-relationship-service/docs/arc42.md

 #### Lombok

-The Lombok library is heavily used to generate boilerplate code (like Constructors, Getters, Setters, Builders...).
+The [Lombok](https://projectlombok.org/) library is heavily used to generate boilerplate code (like Constructors, Getters, Setters, Builders...).
 This way, code can be written faster and this boilerplate code is excluded from test coverage, which keeps the test base lean.

 #### Swagger / OpenAPI

-The API uses OpenAPI annotations to describe the endpoints with all necessary information.
+The API uses [OpenAPI](https://www.openapis.org/) annotations to describe the endpoints with all necessary information.
 The annotations are then used to automatically generate the OpenAPI specification file, which can be viewed in the Swagger UI that is deployed with the application.

-The generated OpenAPI specification file is automatically compared to a fixed, stored version of it to avoid unwanted changes of the API.
+The generated OpenAPI specification file is automatically compared to a fixed, stored version of it to avoid unwanted changes of the API (see `IrsApplicationTests.generatedOpenApiMatchesContract`).

 ### Migration